Safeguarding Policies and Guidance

-Guidance for all churches, parishes, mission communities and other Church of England bodies within the Diocese of Exeter
+The following page contains safeguarding information, policies and guidance for all churches, parishes, mission communities and other Church of England bodies within the Diocese of Exeter.

 - Flowchart: Responding to concerns about a child or adult at risk: a simple flowchart summarising the initial actions to be taken when you are in possession of information regarding a safeguarding situation.

 - What happens when an offender wants to worship at your church: guidance on how to respond if you become aware of an offender (or someone else who poses a risk) who is worshiping or wants to worship in your church.

 - Confidentiality – Information Sharing Guidance for Clergy and Parishes: guidance on how safeguarding information should be handled.